 According to Terri, anxiety is very different to depression and it’s important to look for the signs and symptoms of both when you’re pregnant.

 “With anxiety you’ll have enhanced feelings, heart palpitations and panic attacks.
-Normal worries are okay but with anxiety you’ll worry about every possible thing that could happen to the baby growing inside you, it will border on obsessive and you might not be able to go out,” says Terri.
+Normal worries are okay, but with anxiety you’ll worry about every possible thing that could happen to the baby growing inside you.
+It may border on obsessive and you might not be able to go out,” says Terri.

-Depression on the flip side will see women withdrawing from people, constantly crying or just not able to see any joy.
+On the flip side, depression will see women withdrawing from people, constantly crying or just not able to see any joy.

 “Essentially what we’re looking for is a change in character.
 You want to recognise a change and symptoms for two weeks or more,” Terri explains.

-“Often women will suffer a lot in pregnancy and their mental health not picked up until the baby is born which is so sad.
-It can be hard to know what’s going on so that’s why the two week figure is important.”
+“Often women will suffer a lot in pregnancy and their mental health is not picked up until the baby is born, which is so sad.
+It can be hard to know what’s going on, so that’s why the two week figure is important.”